Black Friday TV deals: Amazing buys you can get right now

 The C9 is also on sale, but it's a bit more expensive than the B9 for slightly better image quality.
 Your call.
 Read our LG OLEDB9PUA series review.

 We haven't reviewed this Sony but expect it to perform similarly to the LG B9: In a word: awesome.
-Just like the LG, this is the lowest price yet for a current-year OLED TV (the 65-inch Sony is also $2,000).
+This price is for the 55-inch version, and both it and the 65-inch ($2,000) currently cost a bit more than the LG B9.
 Unlike the LG, Sony uses the screen to produce sound and offers Google's Android TV operating system.
 Read more.

 Black Friday TV deals available later in November